Floorp-Projects/Floorp/testing/geckodriver/doc/Releasing.md

    [supply-chain/] folder, which can be found in the repositories root folder.
    Use a commit message like `Bug XYZ - [rust-<name>] Release version <version>`.

+Once all crates have been published observe the `/target/package/` folder under the root of the mozilla-central repository and remove all the folders related to the above published packages (it will save ~1GB disk space).

 [semantic versioning rules]: https://semver.org/
 [audit criteria]: https://mozilla.github.io/cargo-vet/audit-criteria.html
 [Cargo.toml]: https://searchfox.org/mozilla-central/source/testing/geckodriver/Cargo.toml